Addition Game – NIM

-- With a partner students orally answer, 'What are we supposed to learn when we play this game?'
+- With their partner, students orally answer, ‘What are we supposed to learn when we play this game?’
 Students record their responses.

 - Have students orally restate the game rules orally to their partner before they go off to play.